mitch092/RTIOW_C/README.md

 No callbacks, no classes, no templates, no libraries, no frameworks, no game engines, no physics simulations, no animations, no game loops.

-Takes a description of a file (hardcoded in C, for now), a name for the image file, the width and height, and generates the image file in one pass.
+Takes a description of a scene (hardcoded in C, for now), a name for the image file, the width and height, and generates the image file in one pass.

 # Sources